Ooni vs Gozney: Which Pizza Oven Brand Should You Buy?

 The oven is one part of the equation.
 Equipment that matters:

 A good dough recipe using 00 flour (Caputo Pizzeria flour is the standard).
-A pizza peel for launching — perforated aluminum is best for avoiding sticking.
+A pizza peel for launching — perforated aluminum is best for preventing sticking.
 A turning peel for rotating inside the oven.
 An infrared thermometer to check the stone temperature before launching (target 750-850°F).

 The flour matters more than most people think.
 00 flour develops the right gluten structure for the thin, airy Neapolitan base.
 Bread flour works, but 00 flour is the reference standard.

 Sauce: crushed San Marzano tomatoes, salt, a small amount of olive oil.
 Do not cook it before the pizza.
-Fresh mozzarella — cut and dried on paper towels for 30 minutes before topping to reduce water content.
+Fresh mozzarella, cut and dried on paper towels for 30 minutes before topping to reduce water content.
 The steam that comes out of undried fresh mozzarella will make your base soggy.

 How to Get Consistent Results